Mutual authentication

 Mutual authentication or two-way authentication (not to be confused with two-factor authentication) refers to two parties authenticating each other at the same time in an authentication protocol.
 It is a default mode of authentication in some protocols (IKE, SSH) and optional in others (TLS).

 Mutual authentication is a desired characteristic in verification schemes that transmit sensitive data, in order to ensure data security.
 Mutual authentication can be accomplished with two types of credentials: usernames and passwords, and public key certificates.

 Mutual authentication is often employed in the Internet of Things (IoT).
-Writing effective security schemes in IoT systems can become challenging, especially when schemes are desired to be lightweight and have low computational costs.
+Writing effective security schemes in IoT systems is challenging, especially when schemes are desired to be lightweight and have low computational costs.
 Mutual authentication is a crucial security step that can defend against many adversarial attacks, which otherwise can have large consequences if IoT systems (such as e-Healthcare servers) are hacked.
 In scheme analyses done of past works, a lack of mutual authentication had been considered a weakness in data transmission schemes.